Lincoln Yards by Sterling Bay [Map,Timelines]

 The sheer size and complexity of the project have gotten the attention of the industry and local press.

-The attention paid to public park space and recreational access to the water have made the development a very attractive upgrade to the former industrial area it will occupy.
+The attention paid to public park space and recreational access to the water has made the development a very attractive upgrade to the former industrial area it will occupy.

-And it was also rumored that Amazon was considering housing its new headquarters, HQ2, on the premises, though that never came to fruition.
+And similar to Related’s ‘The 78’, it was also rumored that Amazon was considering housing its new headquarters, HQ2, on the premises, though that never came to fruition.

 Due to the use of TIFs to subsidize the Lincoln Yards project and the perceived impact on traffic and quality of life, the project has been met with some controversy.